coco-team/log2model/README.md

 This will generate the `PRISM` file `model.prism`.
 You can optionally leave out the `-v` switch to not produce a visualization of the DTMC.
 The prettyprint will be output in the same destionation as the argument of the `-o` switch.
 The `dim` option (SafeTugs specific) specifies the dimensions of the grid projected on top of the airfield.

 In addition, `Log2Model` has a number of additional tools:
-To perform state mining and visualize the results:
+To perform event detection and visualize the results:
 ```bash
 $ ./runner.sh -input examples/safetugs_ex.log -type st -tool eventclass -field speed -flightname FL1
 ```